mbakeranalecta/sam/README.md

 Reversing the order might result in some close quotes being detected as open quotes.

+### HTML Output Mode

+Normally SAM is serialized to XML which you can then process to produce HTML or any other output you want.
+However, the parser also supports outputting HTML directly.
+The attraction of this is that it allows you to have a semantically constrained input format that can be validated with a schema but which can still output to HTML5 directly.

+SAM structures are output to HTML as follows:

+* Named blocks are output as HTML `<div>` elements.
+The SAM block name is output as the `class` attribute of the DIV elements, allowing you to attach specific CSS styling to each type of block.

+* Codeblocks are output as `pre` elements with the language attribute output as a `data-language` and the `class` as `codeblock`.
+Code is wrapped in `code` tags, also with `class` as `codeblock`.

+* Embedded data is ignored and a warning is issued.

+* Paragraphs, ordered lists, and unordered lists are output as their HTML equivalents.

+* Labelled lists are output as definition lists.

+* Grids are output as tables.

+* Record sets are output as tables with the field names as table headers.

+* Inserts by URL become `object` elements.
+String inserts are resolved if the named string is available.
+Inserts by ID are resolved by inserting the object with the specified ID.
+A warning will be raised and the insert will be ignored if you try to insert a block element with an inline insert or and inline element with a block insert.
+All other inserts are ignored and a warning is raised.

+* Phrases are output as spans with the `class` attribute `phrase`.

+* Annotations are output as spans nested within the phrase spans they annotate.
+The specifically and namespace attributes of an annotation are output as `data-*` attributes.

+* Attributes are output as HTML attributes.
+ID attributes are output as HTML `id` attributes.
+Language-code attributes are ouput as HTML `lang` attributes.
+Other attributes are output as HTML `data-*` attributes.

+* An HTML `head` element is generated which includes the `title` elements if the root block of the SAM document has a title.
+It also includes `<meta charset = "UTF-8">`.

+To generate HTML output, use the `-html` flag on the command line.

+To specify a stylesheet to be imported by the resulting HTML file, use the `-css` option with the URL of the css file to be included (relative to the location of the HTML file).
+You can specify the `-css` option more than once.

+To specify a javascript file to be imported by the resulting HTML file, use the `-javascript` option with the URL of the javascript file to be included (relative to the location of the HTML file).
+You can specify the `-javascript` option more than once.

 ### Running SAM Parser on Windows